Steps to take

-The Handbook for the next race are now available online.
+The Handbook for the next race will be available from November.
 Everything you need to know is in them.
 Make sure you download the handbook specific to your event and check back for any updates just prior to the race.

 5. Start training and enter a few local events

 Check the Coast to Coast Facebook site for events listing, nutrition notes and other useful stuff.
 We'll also send out items in the monthly updates.
-See the Complete Performance page for training programs specific to the event.
+See the TEAM CP page for training programs specific to the event.

-Check out our event partner Complete Performance for ideas around training and group sessions in Christchurch.
+Check out our event partner TEAM CP for ideas around training and group sessions in Canterbury.

 Use our Facebook page to find training partners or organise trips with other competitors through the course or training sessions closer to home.

 7. Sign up for a guided Mountain Run

 All mountain guide operators are required to have the appropriate DOC consents - click here for details

 For more details about training on the Mountain Run section click here

 If you’re an international competitor, you may be able to find an enthusiastic local to help you - click here to find a support crew.